cewitte/CupcakeCorner/README.md

 To demonstrate this we can load some example music JSON data from Apple’s iTunes API, and show it all in a SwiftUI List.
 Apple’s data includes lots of information, but we’re going to whittle it down to just two types: a Result will store a track ID, its name, and the album it belongs to, and a Response will store an array of results.

+### 2. Loading an image from a remote server ([Page Link](https://www.hackingwithswift.com/books/ios-swiftui/loading-an-image-from-a-remote-server))

+Branch: `loading-remote-image`

+SwiftUI’s Image view works great with images in your app bundle, but if you want to load a remote image from the internet you need to use AsyncImage instead.
+These are created using an image URL rather than a simple asset name or Xcode-generated constant, but SwiftUI takes care of all the rest for us – it downloads the image, caches the download, and displays it automatically.

 ### Acknowledgements

 Thank you [Paul Hudson - @twostraws](https://x.com/twostraws)